tmas0/postgresql_troubleshooting/performance_tuning_postgresql_conf.md

 ## log_min_duration_statement

 * Causes the duration of each completed statement to be logged if the statement ran for at least the specified amount of time.
+* If this value is specified without units, it is taken as milliseconds.

 A valid value is:
 ```
 log_min_duration_statement = 30
 ```
+If you want log all queries, set it to 0.

 ## log_rotation_age